What To Know

 - To check lamp hours: Menu > System Setup: Advanced > Lamp Settings; if over 2,500 hours, replace the lamp; to reset, select Reset Lamp Timer in Lamp Settings.

 - If the red lamp indicator persists after a lamp change, the ballast board may be the problem.
 Check and replace it by accessing it through the projector’s covers and swapping it out.

 - Cleaning the blower fan by disassembling the projector and removing dust or glass may also resolve the issue.

 Status indicator LEDs are designed to give users information on the performance of different parts of their projectors.
 We have LEDs for Power, Temperature, and Lamp status.

 A red lamp indicator shows a problem with the projector’s lamp.
-It may be nearing the end of its lifespan or overheating due to issues with the projector’s internal circuitry or ventilation system.

 1. Your Projector’s Lamp Life Is Out